Mark-Rozenberg/Crime-And-Climate/README.md

   4. Logistic Regression CV Classifier (LOG)
   5. C-Support Vector Classifier (SVM)

-**Notes:** i chose the 10 most frequent types of crime which are the classes to predict using the models **Step 6** - comparing the prediction results
+**Notes:** i chose the 10 most frequent types of crime which are the classes to predict using the models

+**Step 6** - comparing the prediction results
 **Step 7** - fitting the most accurate model from step 6 but without the climate data.
-And compare the changes in accuracy.
+And compare the changes in accuracy
 **Step 8** - fit PyTorch DL model and compare prediction accuracy to the previous results.

 ## **Results**